dotnet/docs/docs/core/unmanaged-api/debugging/libraryproviderindextype-enumeration.md

 ## Remarks

-The "index information" is the timestamp/file size on Windows or the build id on Linux/MacOS.
+The "index information" is the timestamp or file size on Windows, or the build ID on Linux and macOS.

 ## Requirements